Developmental reading disorder

 It is also called dyslexia.

-Developmental reading disorder (DRD), or dyslexia, occurs when there is a problem in areas of the brain that help interpret language.
+Developmental reading disorder (DRD) or dyslexia occurs when there is a problem in areas of the brain that help interpret language.
 It is not caused by vision problems.
-The disorder is a specific information processing problem.
-It does not interfere with one's ability to think or to understand complex ideas.
-Most people with DRD have normal intelligence.
-Many have above-average intelligence.
+The disorder is an information processing problem.
+It does not interfere with thinking ability.
+Most people with DRD have normal or above-average intelligence.

 The condition often runs in families.

 A person with DRD may have trouble rhyming and separating sounds that make up spoken words.
-These abilities seem to be important in learning to read.
+These abilities affect learning to read.
 A child's early reading skills are based on word recognition.
 That involves being able to separate out the sounds in words and match them with letters and groups of letters.

-Because people with DRD have difficulty connecting the sounds of language to the letters of words.
-They may have difficulty understanding sentences.
+People with DRD have trouble connecting the sounds of language to the letters of words.
+This may also create problems in understanding sentences.

 True dyslexia is much broader than simply confusing or transposing letters.
-For example, mistaking ”b” and “d."
+For example, mistaking a "b" and a "d."

-- Difficulty determining the meaning of a simple sentence
+- Determining the meaning of a simple sentence

 Psychoeducational testing and psychological assessment may be done.

-Every person with DRD requires a different strategy.
-An individual education plan should be created for each child with the condition.
+A different approach is needed for each person with DRD.
+An individual education plan should be considered for each child with the condition.

 The following may be recommended: